 As to how Audra enjoys apple cider syrup, “I usually use it as an extra special ingredient,” she says.
 “So far we have added it to recipes to give them an apple kick.
-I like to pour it over meat when baking for a unique flavor, [and] it is tasty on ice cream and in salad dressing.
-[I] [a]dd [apple cider syrup] to apple pie or crisp, muffins, etc. I know I haven’t tried half of the possibilities.”
+I like to pour it over meat when baking for a unique flavor, and it is tasty on ice cream and in salad dressing.
+You can add it to apple pie or crisp, muffins, etc. I know I haven’t tried half of the possibilities.”

 Apple Cider Syrup at Home

 So, whether you have access to pressed apples or care to experiment with a gallon of store-bought cider, give apple cider syrup a go this year.
 You may just find yourself with a new skill and a delicious ingredient for the ages!